 Prior to choosing your movement you may want to consider aspects such as winding or changing the battery, time accuracy and general maintenance.

-Mechanical & automatic watch movements
+Mechanical and automatic watch movements

-Quartz & electronic watch movements
+Quartz and electronic watch movements

 Branded watch movements